Tibullus

 Little is known about the life of Tibullus.
 There are only a few references to him by later writers and a short Life of doubtful authority.
 Neither his praenomen nor his birthplace is known, and his gentile name has been questioned.
 His status was probably that of a Roman eques (so the Life affirms), and he had inherited a considerable estate.
-Like Virgil, Horace and Propertius, he seems to have lost most of it in 41 BC in the confiscations of Mark Antony and Octavian.
+Like Virgil and Propertius, he seems to have lost most of it in 41 BC in the confiscations of Mark Antony and Octavian.

 Life

 Tibullus's chief friend and patron was Marcus Valerius Messalla Corvinus, himself an orator and poet as well as a statesman and a commander.
 Messalla, like Gaius Maecenas, was at the centre of a literary circle in Rome.
 This circle had no relationship with the court, and the name of Augustus is found nowhere in the writings of Tibullus.
 About 30 BC Messalla was dispatched by Augustus to Gaul to quell a rising in Aquitania and restore order in the country, and Tibullus may have been in his retinue.
 On a later occasion, probably in 28, he would have accompanied his friend who had been sent on a mission to the East, but he fell sick and had to stay behind in Corcyra.
 Tibullus had no liking for war, and though his life seems to have been divided between Rome and his country estate, his own preferences were wholly for the country life.